Growing Guide Lavender ('Goodwin Creek Grey')

 TEMPERATURE: Daytime temperatures of 60–75°F are fine indoors.
-In fall and winter, place your Lavender where the nighttime temperature falls to 60°F or even cooler.
+In fall and winter, place your Lavender where the nighttime temperature falls to 60°F.

 WATERING: Like most silver-leaved plants, Lavender is accustomed to growing in very dry, lean soil.Water only when the top inch of the potting mix is dry to the touch.

 FERTILIZER: Fertilize no more frequently than once every 6 weeks during the growing season (April through September) with a balanced fertilizer, such as 20-20-20.

 CONTINUING CARE: Lavender 'Goodwin Creek Grey' and 'With Love' would be pleased to spend summer outdoors in a sunny location—either in a pot or in the ground.
 If you live in Zone 7 (0°F) or warmer in the West, you can grow it outdoors year-round.
 In colder climates, bring the plant back indoors before frost.
 Lavenders falter in the torrid summers and mild wet winters that are common in the South.
 If you summer your plant outdoors, keep it in a pot and bring it back indoors for the winter.